 In 2012, guest curator Melinda Roberts set out to visit every one of the state’s 532 Wisconsin Historical Society “official” historical markers.
-Since then, she has photographed and researched more than 5,500 Wisconsin historical markers and sites, museums, lighthouses, and veterans memorials, all documented on her website, Wisconsin Historical Markers.
+Since then, she has photographed and researched more than 5,500 Wisconsin historical markers and sites, museums, lighthouses, and veterans memorials, all documented on her website, Wisconsin Historical Markers (now defunct).
 Read more about Roberts and her project in this profile from the Milwaukee Journal Sentinel.

 The numbers are staggering – approximately 620,000 American soldiers dead between 1861 and 1865, killed in combat or by accident, starvation or disease.
 Per capita, Wisconsin sent more young men to the Civil War than any other state in the Union.
 Wisconsin’s sons, fathers, brothers, cousins, neighbors, and friends fought in every major Civil War battle – 91,000 soldiers in total.
 3,802 died in combat or from wounds; 8,499 died of disease or other maladies.
 By the time the fighting ended, nearly every Wisconsin family was affected by loss.